-- Support EC in promoting good practice and endorsing the Anti-Bullying Policy. - Liaise with the Centre Director on issues of bullying and the welfare of the students residing with them. - Report any incidents of bullying that comes to their attention to the centre Director.
+- Support EC in promoting good practice and endorsing the Anti-Bullying Policy. - Liaise with the Centre Director/Centre Manager on issues of bullying and the welfare of the students residing with them. - Report any incidents of bullying that comes to their attention to the Centre Director/Centre Manager.

-Related documents: UK staff handbook Student code of conduct Signs and Symptoms of bullying guide Related SOPs: Related Policies: Safeguarding &amp; Child Protection Policy E-Safety policy External Links: www.cyberbullying.org
+Related Documents: UK staff handbook Student code of conduct Preventing and tackling bullying advice Related Policies: EC Safety and Child Protection Policy E-Safety Policy External Links: www.cyberbullying.org